process-analytics/bpmn-visualization-examples/README.md

 ### Running examples locally

-Some examples currently load ES Modules, so you cannot open html page directly from your local disk
+Some examples may load ES Modules; in that case, you cannot open html pages directly from your local disk.

 For instance, on Chrome, the Console would display the following errors
-> Access to script at 'file:///...../bpmn-visualization-examples/examples/utils.js' from origin 'null' has been
+> Access to script at 'file:///...../bpmn-visualization-examples/examples/my-file.js' from origin 'null' has been
 > blocked by CORS policy: Cross origin requests are only supported for protocol schemes: http, data, chrome,
 > chrome-extension, https. index.html:1
 > Failed to load resource: net::ERR_FAILED utils.js:1

-You need to run a local web server and then access the examples via the http protocol.
-The local web server must serve the whole repository, as the examples (stored in the `./exmaples` folder) require resources available in the `./demo` folder.
+To access such examples, you need to run a local web server and then access the examples via the http protocol.
+We advise to make the local web server serve the whole repository, to also be able to access to the demo (resources available in the `./demo` folder).

 Go to the repository root and use one the following solutions
 - python2: `python -m SimpleHTTPServer 8001` and go to http://localhost:8001/examples/